Protesters flood Mexico’s Senate during controversial judicial reform debate | KRDO

 The overhaul comes as López Obrador’s political movement grows in power.
 His protege, Claudia Sheinbaum, was elected president by a landslide in June, and has supported efforts to reform the judiciary.

-Sheinbaum, who takes office in October, challenged the perception that the reform would concentrate power for her ruling party, Morena, saying that the process to nominate judge candidates will be split between the three branches of government.
+Sheinbaum, who takes office in October, challenged the perception that the reform would concentrate power for her ruling party, Morena, saying that the process of nominating judge candidates will be split between the three branches of government.

 The-CNN-Wire